arfc/rollo/docs/source/theory.rst

 ======================
 Theory and Methodology
 ======================
-**ROLLO** essentially couples an evolutionary algorithm driver with nuclear software, such as neutron transport and thermal-hydraulics codes, to optimize nuclear reactor design.
+**ROLLO** provides a framework to couple an evolutionary algorithm driver with nuclear software, such as neutron transport and thermal-hydraulics codes, to optimize nuclear reactor design.
 **ROLLO** uses the `DEAP <https://deap.readthedocs.io/en/master/>`_ python package